RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

-Set union: Returns new array by joining the two given arrays, excluding any duplicates and preserving the order from the given arrays.
+Set union: Returns a new array by joining the two given arrays, excluding any duplicates and preserving the order of the given arrays.

 ## boolean